kentcb/kentcb.github.io/_posts/2019-06-20-how-codemagic-helped-get-the-job-done.md

 echo "    sdk: flutter" >> ./pubspec.yaml
 ```

+**UPDATE 11th January, 2020:** Codemagic no longer requires this hack to build a non-Flutter project.
+But note that your scripts will only run if the corresponding step runs.
+You can see which steps are executed in the log.

 As a rule, I try to keep as much of my automation in my own code base rather than embedding it into the configuration of a third party tool like Bitrise or Codemagic.
 This is because it means I have a more complete history of its evolution alongside the code, and because it is far simpler to shift to another tool altogether (such as moving from Bitrise to Codemagic, or vice-versa).
 For that reason, I use [grinder](https://pub.dev/packages/grinder) scripts to do a bunch of auxiliary work around my builds such as:

 * consistent versioning and release notes